divyasrijampana23/A-B-Testing-Project-Ad-Campaign-Conversion-Analysis/README.md

 - Find p-value and determine if it supports the null hypothesis or rejects it in favor of the alternative hypothesis
 - Investigate whether time, day, hour, or total ad exposures influence conversion

+## Conclusion

+- The A/B test indicates that the ad campaign significantly increased conversions.
+- Regression results support the significance of both ad exposure and group assignment.
+- The campaign generated measurable incremental revenue, confirming a **successful experiment**.

 **Python Implementation Example:**

 ```python